econoalchemist/Whirlpool/05_Post-Mix-Spending.md

 Another technique that is currently in development with Samourai Wallet is doing an Atomic Swap with Monero.
 This would require you to have a separate Monero wallet like [Monerujo](https://www.monerujo.io/) because monero will not be implemented in Samourai Wallet.
 But basically you could construct the Bitcoin transaction that trustlessly swaps your bitcoin with a peer for their Monero to your Monero wallet and your toxic change goes to their Bitcoin wallet.
 Then at a later time you could swap back for bitcoin or you could spend that Monero, the options are wide open for you.

 ## Whirlpool UTXOs
 After moving from your deposit wallet to your pre-mix wallet through a tx0, your pre-mix UTXOs are ready to be included in Whirlpool CoinJoins.
 Your wallet and the Whirlpool coordinator automatically take care of this in the background after you initiate your tx0.
 Each output from a Whirlpool CoinJoin is 1 of 5 equal sized outputs.
 To an external observer looking at a block explorer, they have no way to make a determination with certainty that a particular output belongs to a particular input.
 All of the 5 outputs have an equal probability of belonging to any of the 5 inputs.
-This concept is best illustrated with [KYCP.org](https://kycp.org/#/323df21f0b0756f98336437aa3d2fb87e02b59f1946b714a7b09df04d429dec2).
+This concept is illustrated well with [KYCP.org](https://kycp.org/#/323df21f0b0756f98336437aa3d2fb87e02b59f1946b714a7b09df04d429dec2).

 ![](assets/wp01.png)